nogicoder/farcry/README.md

 # Waypoint 7: Prettify Frag History

-[Emojis](https://unicode.org/emoji/charts/emoji-list.html) are pictographs (pictorial symbols) that are typically presented in a colorful form and used inline in text.
+[Emojis](https://unicode.org/emoji/charts/emoji-list.html) are pictographs (pictorial symbols) that are typically presented in a colorful form and used inline with text.
 They represent things such as faces, weather, vehicles and buildings, food and drink, animals and plants, or icons that represent emotions, feelings, or activities.

 We would like to display the list of frags on the terminal screen in a funnier way, using emoji characters.